 Keep Internally Generated Working Capital in the Business

-Banks want to help their clients to successfully grow their businesses.
+Banks want to help their clients successfully grow their businesses.
 Most banks will have tangible net worth requirements that require you to keep a specific level of capital in the business.
-Do not draw below this level, and ideally keep an amount of cushion above the requirement.
+Do not draw below this level, and ideally, keep an amount of cushion above the requirement.
 Your CFO will use your financial statement forecasts to predict your capital levels.